avramdiy/COST-Analysis/README.md

 - Unfortunately, the visual comparison of the Average High and the Average Low are nearly the same.

 ### 5th Commit

+- For the final commit, I want to take the yearly average "High" & "Low" prices, combine that with the current stock price of Costco, and calculate the yearly average median price from 2026 to 2031.

+- Route Name /projected_median_prices

+- The chart shows the median price to be much lower than the current price of $COST.
+Median price ranges from $132 to $152.
+The actual price of $COST is $950.
+Perhaps this price evaluation is not the wisest.